ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 That’s it!

-## Add a validator with AvalancheJS
+## Add a Validator with AvalancheJS

 We can also add a node to the validator set using [AvalancheJS](../../apis/avalanchejs/README.md).